One Big Beautiful Bill Act: Part 2 – What the New Tax Law Means for Your Business

 Creators

 NFTs are classified as “self-created intangibles” like other works of art.
 The IRS allows the artist to deduct the expenses of creating the NFT immediately – even if the artwork is not sold.
 As a result, the creator typically has zero “basis” in their work.
-This mean when they do sell their work, they’ll have no deductions, so a $100,000 sale means $100,000 of taxable income.
+This means when they do sell their work, they’ll have no deductions, so a $100,000 sale means $100,000 of taxable income.

 There is little formal guidance, but general principles indicate that NFTs are their creator’s inventory instead of a capital asset.
 This means that this income is treated as ordinary income and not capital gains – and it is subject to self-employment taxes as well.